A-Lo/DataPortfolioProjects/CovidProject/README.md

-#   Covid 2022 Analysis
+<h1 align = "center"> Covid 2022 Analysis </h1>

-    - Note: The data used in this project was retrieved on May 1, 2022.
+<p align = "center">The data used in this project was retrieved on May 1, 2022. <br>
-    - The last record in the tables dates: April 30, 2022
+    The last record in the tables dates: April 30, 2022 </p>

 ---

+[Covid data exploration_queries](covid_dataexploration_queries.sql): Analyzes the large COVID 19 dataset using complex SQL queries.

+[Tableau queries](./tableau_covid_sql_queries.sql): Select queries that filters the large dataset to create a Tableau Covid Dashboard.

+**The SQL skills used are:**

+- Joins
+-  CTE's
+-  Temp Tables
+-  Windows Functions(PARTITION, COALESCE,etc),
+-  Aggregate Functions,
+-  Creating Views
+-  Converting Data Types